 It doesn’t really matter which loom you start with unless you’re planning to make infant-sized hats, baby booties, or large blankets.
 Most looms can be used for a variety of projects and even smaller looms can be used for blankets if you don’t mind a patchwork style of blanket.

-Right now, my most commonly used looms are the Loops & Threads Round Loom Set and the Knitting Board Adjustable Hat Loom.
+Right now, my most commonly used looms are the Loops & Threads Round Loom Set, The Knitting Board Basics loom and the Knitting Board All-in-One Loom.
 Round looms are my favorite.